mike-live/llamba/README.md

 ### Externally hosted LLM

 Currently, there is implementation for a Chatbase chatbot.
-You can find the usage example in the [Sample analysis](./samples/sample_analysis.ipynb) notebook.
+You can find the usage example in the [Chatbase analysis](./samples/immunoage_meet_chatbase.ipynb) notebook.

 ## Dependencies